gudata/ruby-proxy/README.md

 to modify the request headers.

 This web proxy is a simple implementation that only services 'GET' requests and ignores persistent connections.
-It is also single threaded.
+It is also single threaded and thus performance may be slow.
 Other features were not implemented due to a lack of time and may be included in the future.

 Note: I recommend Firefox when using this web proxy.